mirceaulinic/mirceaulinic.github.io/_posts/2018-10-24-why-automate.md

 you a secret with this, you probably know these details very well already; I'm taking this chance to emphasise our role in this machinery TODO.

+### The CLI is dead

+I am not sure what are the origins of this myth - perhaps vendors trying to sell new products, or just the same old features branded under a fancy label, perhaps overly excited fanboys, but hear me out: the CLI is not dead - I am still using it, you are still using it, we will continue using it.
+I have initially understood this sentence as a metaphor interpreted as "we are not going to depend massively on the native CLI" - which potentially, ideally, would be true.
+But I was wrong: I was surprised to find out that the projected "expectations" should be that future devices would eventually be delivered without any CLI at all.

+We inherit the automation methodologies from the server side, we are barely following what they did decades ago.
+Did you hear any story about Debian, OpenBSD, or another Unix distribution dropping their CLI because there are automation tools allowing remote execution without requiring CLI?
+You probably didn't, simply because that's not going to ever happen. :-)

+I expect us - and hope - that we're going to use less and less the CLI, and steadily migrate to the automaton tools we'll eventually have in place.
+But, between this, and assuming that we'll suddenly get rid of the CLI completely, is just a fairytale with unicorns.
+That's even more ridiculous when one of the vendors largely trumpeting this out, Cisco, still doesn't provide a reliable API, particularly on some platforms such as Cisco IOS, and the CLI remains the only option you can actually use - also for automation, sadly.

 Quick results
 =============

-I will start with an example from the real world: when starting to build a new house, do you expect to move in immediately after starting the building it?
-The same goes with automation: think about it as a construction site - you may not see the results and the benefits immediately, but when it's done, it's so much better to sit inside than outside.
-Besides, you can actually start moving in before being 100% ready! ;-)
+I will start with an example from the real world: when starting to build a new house, do you expect to move in immediately after starting to build it?
+The same goes with automation: think about it as a construction site - you may not see the results and the benefits immediately, but when it's done, it's so much better to stay inside than outside.
+Besides, you can actually start moving in before it's 100% ready! ;-)

 Please be patient, invest time, hire more people that have experience with writing software - even though they may not have much experience in the networking space, they'll learn.
+At the same time, your network engineers might be interested to learn software; give them time, invest in them, sign them up to trainings and start with the programming basics.
+Even though it may take a long time, or simply they'll never write hardcore software, if they have an interest in this direction, it's good to have a background and an understanding of what's happening under the hood.

 Waiting for the "best" tool to be built
 =======================================